John Shea: Breakthrough roles: 1984–2004

 In 1984 Shea starred in Armyan Bernstein's Windy City along with Kate Capshaw.
 He won the "Best Actor" award at the Montreal World Film Festival in 1984.

 In 1982, he co-hosted, with Kathryn Walker, the June 12th Anti-Nuclear Rally in Central Park, the largest peace rally in the history of the United States.
 This rally was the subject of the 1984 documentary film In Our Hands by Robert Richer and Stan Warnow, in which Shea made a cameo appearance.

 Shea made his Carnegie Hall debut playing "The Soldier" in Tom O'Horgan's 1985 production of Igor Stravinsky's L'Histoire du Soldat, with Pinchas Zukerman and Andre de Shields.
 That year, he also starred in a French language speaking role in Lune de miel.
 In 1986, he made his London West End debut starring in Joseph Papp's production of Larry Kramer's drama The Normal Heart at the Albery Theatre.

 In 1987 ABC contracted a network miniseries titled Baby M, in which Shea was cast.
 His portrayal of William "Bill" Stern received critical acclaim and resulted in him being nominated and winning his first Emmy Award for Supporting Drama Actor.
-He starred in Small Sacrifices alongside Farrah Fawcett in 1989, and also in Jim Goddard's British production of Kennedy later that year, starring Martin Sheen and Blair Brown, in which Shea portrayed another Bates alumnus, Robert F. Kennedy.
+He starred in Small Sacrifices alongside Farrah Fawcett in 1989.

 In Grant Tinker's 1990 CBS series WIOU, written by John Eisendrath and Kathryn Pratt, Shea led an ensemble cast briefly before the show's cancellation.

 In 1993, Shea was cast as Lex Luthor in the television show, Lois & Clark: The New Adventures of Superman.
 His portrayal of the DC Comics supervillain received positive reviews, but he left after the first season occasionally returning in later seasons in a guest role.
+Shea said of the role: